 For each of these the various constraints are considered such as costs and other resource implications, technical feasibility and other practical considerations, environmental impact/opportunity, permissions, timescale and what other information is required.
 The best option seems to be a step change approach with short, medium and long-term solutions being adopted.
 The community were open to taking a combination approach to the options as steps to a longer-term adaptation plan.
 This plan links closely to the Royal Victoria Country Park’s emergency plan so that it is clear to all what steps would be taken in the event of a catastrophic collapse of the wall caused by extreme weather or structural failure.

-The draft plan can be viewed - RVCP Adaptation Plan Draft Jan 2014.
+Download the draft plan - RVCP Adaptation Plan Draft, Jan 2014.

 - The results of the work will be taken forward by Hampshire County Council in determining the future of the seawall.